 What the Current Lifestyle Director Has to Say

-Residents at Trilogy at Wickenburg Ranch have a very active lifestyle, with various clubs, groups, classes, and activities to participate in.
+Residents of Trilogy at Wickenburg Ranch have a very active lifestyle, with various clubs, groups, classes, and activities to participate in.
 We asked Morgan Barnes, the Wickenburg Ranch Lifestyle Director, which were the most popular events.

 "Probably our most popular event takes place every Monday and is entitled 'Movie Monday.'
 Tom and Lorraine Brodek are a retired producer and VP of Marketing from Hollywood, and Tom is on the Academy.
 Every Monday our Members watch a movie that is currently creating a lot of buzz in the industry, and Tom and Lorraine share all there is to know about the actors, producers, filming, etc. Our Members love the casual atmosphere where they come together and have some popcorn, soda, and a little bit of gossip."